 Success In The Making

 Vocalist Jacquie Lee describes the experience: “Rockit was a lot more than a music program.
-It changed my life and taught me that music was more than just sound, but also a feeling.
+It changed my life and taught me that music was more than just sound, it was also a feeling.
 I will be forever grateful that somehow my path lead me there before anything because it’s where music became my passion and where I felt like I fit in.
 Seeing this program continue to do incredible things and inspire so many other kids is just simply the magic of Rockit.”

 Rocking Full Houses